vpatov/1337rootkit/README.md

 		i)ls
 		ii)lsmod
 			 rootkit module and files that have '1337' in their name will be hidden

 	2) Modify the /etc/passwd and /etc/shadow file to add a backdoor account while returning the original contents of the 		files (pre-attack) when a normal user requests to see the file
 		i) sudo cat /etc/passwd
 		ii) sudo cat /etc/shadow
-			the above two files should not show content related to user 'rtry'(the backdoor account) iii) sudo useradd testrootkit509
+			The above two files should not show content related to user 'rtry'(the backdoor account) iii) sudo useradd testrootkit509
-		iv) sudo passwd testrootkit509
-		v) sudo login (login with the newly added user and passwd created in previous step) vi) id
-		vii)exit
+			Whenever any a new user is added, a malicious user 'rtry' is added if not already present.
+If already 				present, it will retained. iv) sudo passwd testrootkit509
+			Whenever a user changes password, the malicious user and its details will remain intact even when 				though rootkit hides the malicious user when opening password. shadow file.
+		v) login
+			login using rtry username and password and you get successfully loggedin

 	3) Hides processes from the process table when a user does a "ps"
 		i) ps
+			The process of rootkit will be hidden from the result of ps command. e.g. all process containing "1337" 			will be hidden.

-	4) Give the ability to a malicious process to elevate its uid to 0 (root) upon demand i)setuid

-Steps To remove rootkit:
+	4) Give the ability to a malicious process to elevate its uid to 0 (root) upon demand i)setuid setuid syscall should be called with parameter INT_MAX, its privileges will be elevated to root. ii) python -c 'import os; os.write(2, "1337root"); os.system("/bin/sh");' process that will write "1337root" to stderr will get root privileges Steps To remove rootkit:

 	i) python -c 'import os; os.write(2, "1337show")'